rumq/java-corejava-book/pages/v2ch01Streams.md

 Do not modify the collection that's being used to create a stream.
 The outcome is undefined.

-1.3 The filter, map, and flatMap Methods
+## 1.3 The filter, map, and flatMap Methods

+Once we have a stream, we can apply operations on it.

+A filter operation takes a predicate and returns a stream consisting of the elements that match the given predicate.

+A map operation takes a function and returns a stream consisting of the results of applying the given function to the elements of this stream.

 1.4 Extracting Substreams and Combining Streams